Heisenberg1912/demo/docs/DEPLOYMENT.md

    The new bootstrapping code pulls only secrets that are not already present as environment variables, so local overrides still work.

 3. Configure non-secret values (e.g., `CORS_ORIGIN`, `LOG_LEVEL`) as standard environment variables on Cloud Run.
+4. Set `API_BASE_URL` to the HTTPS origin of your Cloud Run deployment (for example `https://builtattic-xyz-uc.a.run.app`).
+The server will append `/api` if missing and uses this value when issuing secure download links in fulfilment emails.

 ## 3. Building & Running Locally